 Though Ricardo considered only two commodities, the theory can be applied to cases in which not merely two commodities but any number of goods is produced in the two countries.
 If Countries I and II exchange a number of commodities between them, according to the doctrine of comparative cost differences, Country I must be enjoying a comparative advantage over Country II in all its export commodities relatively to all its import commodities.
-Similarly, Country II must be enjoying a comparative advantage over Country I in all its export commodities relatively to all its import commodities.
+Similarly, Country II must be enjoying a comparative advantage over Country I in all its export commodities advantage over Country I must be enjoying a comparative advantage over Country I must be enjoying a comparative advantage over Country I in all its export commodities.

-To get an idea of which commodities a country exports and imports, we may arrange various goods in order of the comparative advantage of Country I over Country II, so that if we call them $a,b,c,d,e,...a_1/a_2 < b_1/b_2 < c_1/c_2 < d_1/d_2 < e_1/e_2 ...$ Country I will export commodities on the left side and import commodities on the right side.
+To get an idea of which commodities a country exports and imports, we may arrange various goods in order of the comparative advantage of Country I over Country II, so that if we call them a,b,c,d,e,....a_1/a_2 < $b_1/b_2 < c_1/c_2 < d_1/d_2 < e_1/e_2$...
+Country I will export commodities on the left side and import commodities on the right side.
 County II, On the other hand, specialises in the production of commodities on the right side and imports those on the left side.
 It is not possible that Country I exports a, b, d and imports c.
 If it imports c, it must necessarily be importing d (assuming, of course, that d has a demand in Country I).